vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 is the Goddess in her cosmic activity, carried out by the *tattvas* , which she dominates, transcends, being in this sense a thirty-seventh *tattva* .
 Her essential nature, says Amṛtānanda, is that of Śiva, and it is as such that she is to be meditated \( *bhāvyate* \).
 15

-The Dīquotes here the fi
+The Dī quotes here the fi

 rst twenty-seven stanzas of the